Recommended by Dana Hall

 I absolutely love this piece!
 My grandmother spent time in a TB sanatorium, so it was personally fascinating to read a play set in one.
 The dialogue feels authentic, and the teens come across as real kids with universal thoughts and fears.
 Beautifully done.
 I laughed out loud at "Nobody says 'canoodle,'" and Ruby's monologue late in scene four really resonated with me.
 Great roles for actors.
 The bittersweet ending is everything!
 Produce this!

-• Dana Hall: Final Girl
+• Dana Hall: Emma the Final Girl

 I appreciate how Brent Alles' "FINAL GIRL" reimagines horror tropes with some wicked sharp wit and dark humor.
 The role of the setting intensifies the psychological game between Emma and "Mad" Marty.
 It's refreshing that the play cleverly subverts classic horror clichés, drawing the audience in with unexpected twists.
 It’s a compelling and entertaining piece that would be a delight to see staged.
 So good!